ntbui948/EECS764_MSA_Final/README.md

 1. VAT-based guide trees using both full VAT distances and mBed-style embeddings
 2. Progressive profile–profile alignment using guide trees
-3. Gibbs sampling as a refinement method on an existing MSA
+3. Gibbs sampling as a refinement method on MSA for local alignments
 4. Evaluation of generated alignments against Pfam reference data

 The scripts in this folder perform three major functions: